donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-Drop-No-Spambots.md

 ![Drag and Drop with Drgaula](/assets/images/pages/dragula-logo.png){:class="align-center"}

-This is a simple 13kb .js its init.js and .scss using a simple flawless way to defeat spambots.
+This is a simple 13kb .js its init.js and .scss using a lightweight flawless way to defeat spambots.

 Use a submit button that has to be dragged using dragula to its posting position into the form, to post that form.